ChessPiece21/Seattle-Church-Data-Viz/README.md

-# Seattle-Church-Data-Viz
+# Seattle Catholic Church Data Visualizations
-Geovisualization script for churches in the Archdiocese of Seattle.
+Geographic visualization (R and Python versions) of churches in the Archdiocese of Seattle.